dtlafever/FrenchTrainer/README.md

  ### Resources
  - [SQLModel + Alembic Setup](https://arunanshub.hashnode.dev/using-sqlmodel-with-alembic)

+## PyTesting

+## Linting
+`uv run ruff check   # Lint all files in the current directory.` `uv run ruff check --fix # Lint all files in the current directory and fix what we can.` `uv run ruff format  # Format all files in the current directory.`

 ## To Be Implemented
 1. ~~Add more granularity to storing french words in our database.
 For example, we want to store the various conjugations for a french verb~~